Michael Servetus: Theology

-In his first two books (De trinitatis erroribus, and Dialogues on the Trinity plus the supplementary De Iustitia Regni Christi) Servetus rejected the classical conception of the Trinity, stating that it was not based on the Bible.
-He argued that it arose from teachings of Greek philosophers, and he advocated a return to the simplicity of the Gospels and the teachings of the early Church Fathers that he believed predated the development of Nicene trinitarianism.
+In his first two books (De trinitatis erroribus, and Dialogues on the Trinity, plus the supplementary De Iustitia Regni Christi), Servetus rejected the classical conception of the Trinity, stating that it was not based on the Bible.
+He argued that it arose from the teachings of Greek philosophers and advocated a return to the simplicity of the Gospels and the teachings of the early Church Fathers that he believed predated the development of Nicene Trinitarianism.
 Servetus hoped that the dismissal of the trinitarian dogma would make Christianity more appealing to believers in Judaism and Islam, which had preserved the unity of God in their teachings.
 According to Servetus, trinitarians had turned Christianity into a form of "tritheism", or belief in three gods.
-Servetus affirmed that the divine Logos, the manifestation of God and not a separate divine Person, was incarnated in a human being, Jesus, when God's spirit came into the womb of the Virgin Mary.
-Only from the moment of conception was the Son actually generated.
-Therefore, although the Logos from which He was formed was eternal, the Son was not Himself eternal.
-For this reason, Servetus always rejected calling Christ the "eternal Son of God" but rather called him "the Son of the eternal God."
+Servetus affirmed that the divine Logos—the manifestation of God and not a separate divine Person—was incarnated as a human being (Jesus) when God's spirit came into the womb of the Virgin Mary.
+Only from the moment of conception was the Son (i.e., the Logos) actually generated.
+Therefore, though the Logos he was formed from was eternal, the Son was not himself eternal.
+For this reason, Servetus always rejected calling Jesus the "eternal Son of God" but rather called him "the Son of the eternal God."

-In describing Servetus' view of the Logos, Andrew Dibb explained: "In 'Genesis' God reveals himself as the creator.
+In describing Servetus's view of the Logos, Andrew Dibb explained: "In 'Genesis' God reveals himself as the creator.
 In 'John' he reveals that he created by means of the Word, or Logos.
 Finally, also in 'John', he shows that this Logos became flesh and 'dwelt among us'.
 Creation took place by the spoken word, for God said "Let there be ..."
 The spoken word of Genesis, the Logos of John, and the Christ, are all one and the same."

-In his "Treatise Concerning the Divine Trinity" Servetus taught that the Logos was the reflection of Christ, and "That reflection of Christ was 'the Word with God" that consisted of God Himself, shining brightly in heaven, "and it was God Himself" and that "the Word was the very essence of God or the manifestation of God's essence, and there was in God no other substance or hypostasis than His Word, in a bright cloud where God then seemed to subsist.
+In his Treatise Concerning the Divine Trinity, Servetus taught that the Logos was the reflection of the Christ—"That reflection of Christ was 'the Word with God" that consisted of God himself, shining brightly in Heaven, "and it was God Himself"—and that "the Word was the very essence of God or the manifestation of God's essence, and there was in God no other substance or hypostasis than His Word, in a bright cloud where God then seemed to subsist.
 And in that very spot the face and personality of Christ shone bright."